 Scholarly Commons Citation

 Gostin, Lawrence O., "The Interconnected Epidemics of Drug Dependency and AIDS" (1991).
 Georgetown Law Faculty Publications and Other Works.
-Paper 761.
+761.